Hong Kong to censor films 'endangering national security' - WTMJ

 The amended ordinance takes Hong Kong a step closer to the censorship of films on the Chinese mainland, which are closely vetted for themes and scenes critical of the Communist Party’s leadership or that do not align with values that the government seeks to espouse.

+On Friday, organizers of the 15th Fresh Wave International Short Film Festival canceled the screening of “Far From Home,” a short about political divisions in Hong Kong following the 2019 anti-government protests, after it did not receive approval from censors.

-“This film censorship system shows how freedom of expression is disappearing from Hong Kong,” said Anders Hammer, director of “Do Not Split,” an Oscar-nominated documentary about the 2019 protests in Hong Kong.
+“This film censorship system shows how freedom of expression is disappearing from Hong Kong,” said Anders Hammer, director of “Do Not Split,” an Oscar-nominated documentary about the 2019 protests.
 “In 2021 we have seen how the situation is deteriorating further where activists and pro-democracy politicians are put in prison, charged under the new draconian national security law,” he said.

 “And unfortunately, it looks like the local government and Beijing only want to continue with this dissolvement of basic democratic rights in Hong Kong,” he said.